 Significant achievements and milestones

-Example: When entering the 🇬🇧 UKBEA 🇬🇧 British Business Excellence Award, emphasize your innovative strategies, such as how you’ve incorporated cutting-edge technology or achieved remarkable growth.
+Example: When entering the 🇬🇧 UKBEA 🇬🇧 British Business Excellence Award, highlight your business’s innovative strategies, such as how you’ve leveraged cutting-edge technology or achieved remarkable growth.

 3. Provide Quantifiable Evidence